Thokas99/Network_based_Data_Analysis/README.md

    - ORA with [gprofiler](https://biit.cs.ut.ee/gprofiler/gost)
    - Network PPI with [STRING](https://string-db.org/)

-## Project Sections

-### 1. Exploratory Data Analysis

-In this section, we will perform an exploratory analysis of the dataset, visualizing key features, and gaining insights into the distribution of molecular signatures.

-#### Sample Visualizations:
-- Boxplots depicting gene expression dataset and how it is distributed.
--
-### 2. Predictive Modeling

-We will employ R packages for machine learning to build and evaluate prediction models based on the unique molecular signatures identified in the study.

 #### Key R Packages:
 - [`caret`](https://topepo.github.io/caret/): for building and evaluating predictive models.
 - [`glmnet`](https://cran.r-project.org/web/packages/glmnet/index.html): for fitting feature selection (relaxed LASSO / Elastic net).

-### 3. Clinical Associations

-This section will explore molecular signatures' clinical relevance, including their correlation with traditional markers and clinical outcomes using SCUDO.

-#### Visualizations:
-- `work in progress...`

 ## Conclusion